Stamford and Essendine Railway: Lease to the Great Northern Railway

 The GNR agreed a lease of the S&ER lines on 15 December 1893; it was to be a lease in perpetuity from 1 January 1894 at a rent of £3,000 for ten years, and then £3,500 annually.
 The lease was authorised by the Great Northern Railway Act 1894 (57 & 58 Vict. c. lxxv).

 By 1914 the Essendine line had fifteen return trains daily, while the Sibson Extension had eight.

 The "grouping" of the railways took place in 1923, following the Railways Act 1921.
 The Great Northern Railway was a constituent of the new London and North Eastern Railway (LNER).
 There were complications due to the terms of the perpetual lease, which contained a clause that elevated the lease charge if the line was connected to a through route.
-The S&E shareholders got LNER 4% debentures "at good value".
+The S&ER shareholders got LNER 4% debentures "at good value".

 The LNER later reviewed the profitability of the Stamford to Wansford line: it was operating at a loss of £2,956 a year, and closure was proposed.
 The decision was ratified and the line closed to all traffic on 29 June 1929.

 The railways were nationalised in 1948, and the LNER lines as well as the former Midland Railway lines became part of British Railways.
 Under unified management the duplication of the Stamford stations was reviewed; it was obvious that the separate Stamford East station was wasteful, and it was closed to passengers on 4 March 1957.
 Passenger trains were handled at the Midland Railway station.